emipa606/RFRimDisorders/readme.md

 and firefoxpdms 1.1 version
 https://github.com/firefoxpdm/Rainbeau-s-Rim-Disorders

-- Added patch for stopping some effects on babies from https://steamcommunity.com/sharedfiles/filedetails/?id=2264291966]Age Matters and https://steamcommunity.com/sharedfiles/filedetails/?id=2559574784]Babies and Children
+- Added patch for stopping some effects on babies from [https://steamcommunity.com/sharedfiles/filedetails/?id=2264291966]Age Matters[/url] and [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2559574784](Babies and Children)
-- Now supports the ADHD and Antidepressants in https://steamcommunity.com/sharedfiles/filedetails/?id=1601812699]More Medications - Reborn
+- Now supports the ADHD and Antidepressants in [https://steamcommunity.com/sharedfiles/filedetails/?id=1601812699](More Medications - Reborn)

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 **"Rim Disorders," a mod originally created for RimWorld a17 by SeveralPuffins, introduces more misery, trauma, and poor mental health to your vibrant, lively colony!
 Pawns will develop, either randomly or due to trauma, new mental health disorders, which can only be cured slowly, through counseling.